 In short, bigger cars will require a bigger jack and it’s crucial that you use a jack that can handle the weight of your car.
 As a general rule, you should use a jack that’s rated at three quarters of your car’s total weight.
 This is because the jack is only used to lift a car from one corner as opposed to the entire weight of the car.

-As with any other heavy duty tool, maintaining it correctly is an essential part of ensuring that it remains safe to use and provides a long service life.
-Although trolley jacks require minimal attention, it’s still advised that you keep it clean and regularly inspect it.
+As with any other heavy-duty tool, maintaining it correctly is an essential part of ensuring that it remains safe to use and provides a long service life.
+Although trolley jacks require minimal attention, it’s still advised that you keep them clean and regularly inspect them.
 The most important parts that you should inspect include anything that moves as well as the rollers.

 Another maintenance task that you’ll need to keep track of is the jack’s hydraulic fluid.
 Without enough hydraulic fluid, it’ll struggle to reach its maximum lifting height.
 Therefore, you’ll want to keep it topped up using the correct hydraulic oil (which will be stated in the manual).